Model module#

 str

 - Restart a model deployment process health state.
-Be sure your model is one of these states:
+The model will be restarted if the state is one of following states:

 Deployed;